Dirt cake with chocolate cream, decorated with worms, skulls, ghosts, pumpkins, and sugar sprinkles for Halloween.

 - Link to recipe

 An answer to the processed foods that are so popular at Halloween, these mouth-watering mouths are vegan and paleo, and dairy- and gluten-free.
-Spread peanut butter across the open mouth, insert slivered almonds as teeth and smear with strawberry jam for blood and a couple of cranberries for the illusion of a fly in its mouth.
+Spread peanut butter across the open mouth, insert slivered almonds as teeth and smear with strawberry jam and a couple of cranberries for the illusion of a fly in its mouth.
 Brush or drip a little lemon juice on the outside of the apples to keep them from browning if leaving them out for a party.

 Perfect Pumpkin Pie